themesberg/flowbite-svelte/src/routes/toasts/+page.md

 <Htwo label="Props" />

 The component has the following props, type, and default values.
-See <a href="/pages/types">types page</a> for type information.
+See <A href="/pages/types">types page</A> for type information.

 <TableProp header={propHeader} {divClass} {theadClass}>
 <TableDefaultRow {items} rowState='hover' />